ibm-cloud-docs/bare-metal/troubleshooting_cannot_connect_public_ip.md

 {: troubleshoot}
 {: support}

-You are unable to access your bare metal server via its public IP {: tsSymptoms}
+You are unable to access your bare metal server through its public IP {: tsSymptoms}

 If you can't connect to a server through the public IP, it might be caused by one of the following reasons.

 - The traffic is blocked by your firewall or gateway (such as Vyatta, AT&T, Juniper, Fortigate).
-- The network configuration was reset.
-This only applies to Windows.
+- The network configuration was reset (Applies to only Windows).
 - The traffic is blocked by the operating system firewall {: tsCauses}

 Use one of the following options:
 {: tsResolve}

-- Traffic is blocked by your firewall or gateway (
+- Traffic is blocked by your firewall or gateway.

    Your firewall might be blocking public traffic.
 For more information, see [Allowing SSH and pinging to a public subnet](https://cloud.ibm.com/docs/vsrx?topic=vsrx-allowing-ssh-and-pinging-to-a-public-subnet).
 You can test if the firewall is blocking traffic by running a traceroute from your workstation to the bare metal server’s public IP.
 Notice if the traceroute stops at a particular IP.
 If that is the IP of a firewall or gateway you are using, then most likely, that is what is blocking access and you can contact your firewall administrator for guidance.

-   You can also temporarily bypass the firewall to determine if traffic is now reaching the public IP of your server.
+   You can also temporarily bypass the firewall to determine whether traffic is now reaching the public IP of your server.

-- Traffic is blocked by operating system firewall
+- Traffic is blocked by the operating system firewall

    - Windows

       The Windows firewall might be blocking access to the public IP.
-As a quick test, you can disable the Windows firewall, then try again to access the server via the public IP.
-You can connect to your server via the remote console or the private IP turn the Windows firewall on or off
+As a quick test, you can disable the Windows firewall, then try again to access the server through the public IP.
+You can connect to your server through the remote console or the private to turn the Windows firewall on or off.

-      If you are able to access the server via the public IP after disabling the Windows firewall, you will have to review your firewall rules and make any appropriate changes.
+      If you are able to access the server through the public IP after you disable the Windows firewall, you need to review your firewall rules and make any appropriate changes.

-   - Linux:
+   - Linux

       One or more of the iptables entries might be blocking access to the public IP and you can temporarily disable iptables as a test.
-You can connect to your server via the remote console or the private IP and disable iptables.
+You can connect to your server through the remote console or the private IP and disable iptables.

       - `# /etc/rc.d/init.d/iptables stop`
       - `# /etc/rc.d/init.d/ip6tables stop`
-      - `# chkconfig iptables off or`
+      - `# chkconfig iptables off` or
       - `# chkconfig ip6tables off`

-      If you are  able to access the server via the public IP after disabling iptables, you will have to review your iptables rules and make any appropriate changes.
+      If you can't access the server through the public IP after you disable iptables, you need to review your iptables rules and make any appropriate changes.

 - Network configuration was reset

    On rare occasions, Windows or application updates might reset the network configuration from fixed IPs to DHCP.
-This can easily be checked by logging on to the bare metal server via the remote console.
+Which can easily be checked by logging on to the bare metal server through the remote console.

-   1. Log into the IBM Cloud Console and click **Start**
+   1. Log in to the IBM Cloud Console and click **Start**
    1. Search for **Network Connections**.
    1. Right-click on the relevant adapter and select **Properties**.
    1. Select **Internet Protocol Version 4 (TCP/IPv4)** and click **Properties**.
    1. Verify that **Obtain an IP address automatically** is not selected.
    1. If **Obtain an IP address automatically** is selected, then select **Use the following IP address**.
 Enter the correct IP address, subnet mask, and gateway.
 You can find this information in the server information in IBM Cloud.

-If none of the above suggestions fixes the issue, please contact [IBM Cloud Support](https://cloud.ibm.com/docs/bare-metal?topic=bare-metal-gettinghelp) providing as much detail as possible from the troubleshooting you have carried out.
+If none of the previous suggestions fix the issue, contact [IBM Cloud Support](https://cloud.ibm.com/docs/bare-metal?topic=bare-metal-gettinghelp) and providing as much detail as possible from the troubleshooting that you performed.